roman-milk/roman-milk.github.io/susans-req.md

+===

- ****** Susan's Request Ch.
-05 ****** bydawn1958© "Then she put her hand on my pussy and pinched my clitoris with her fingers.
+"Then she put her hand on my pussy and pinched my clitoris with her fingers.
 And you know what that does to me when you pinch my clit?
 Well she did that and it started to build a fire deep inside of me," she explained.

  "I thought she was going to make me cum right there, sitting on the sofa in front of all the others.
 It was so embarrassing!
 Just as I was going to do it, she stopped and got up to take the rest of her clothes off," she told Jay.
 He suddenly had the urge to see the attractive woman for himself, but that could come some other time.